 The Group recognises the responsibility of minimising the negative environmental impacts of its operations in achieving sustainable development to generate long-term values to its stakeholders and community.
-It carries out continuous monitoring on whether the business operations cause any potential impact on the environment, and minimises such impact to the environment through promoting green office.
+It carries out continuous monitoring on the potential impact of the business operations on the environment and minimises such impact to the environment through promoting green office.
 Where applicable, the Group adopts green purchasing strategies to protect natural resources.